sanand34/file-share-and-messaging-application/README.md

 Extra Libraries we used:

 *Axios: **Axios** is a popular, promise-based HTTP client that sports an easy-to-use API and can be used in both the browser and Node. js.
 Making HTTP requests to fetch or save data

 *FS:js **File System**. **Node**. js includes **fs** module to access physical **file system**.
 The **fs** module is responsible for all the asynchronous or synchronous file I/O operations.

 ### Working of Frontend
 ![alt text](https://cdn.tutsplus.com/net/uploads/legacy/1059_pusher/pusher_websocket.png)
-Like as shown in the diagram we communicate

-with other servers running the same frontend

-using pusher.Pusher Connections are made active

-on all the browsers when the site is opened.

-we send information to pusher and pusher

-sends the data to these connections demanding

-for that call.
+Like as shown in the diagram we communicate with other servers running the same frontend using pusher.Pusher Connections are made active on all the browsers when the site is opened we send information to pusher and pusher sends the data to these connections demanding for that call.

 ### Pusher Connection